driep01/analyse_gen_report/README.md

 A project to extract data from an ITS Integrator forms program

 A project to extract data from an ITS Integrator forms program into XML-like files and then transpose that into easy human readable format in an Excel (xlsx) file
-The toml configuration file must be in the same derectory as the executable
+The toml configuration file must be in the same directory as the executable